Research & Development

 2010-2014: PROJECT „PROTECT“

 The low-carbon galvanized steels normally used in automotive bodies and appliances are a source of high-quality scrap feed for both BOF and EAF steel production.
-The aim of this project was to develop a new method to preheat and remove coatings on steel scrap prior to melting as a standalone concept, decoupling the preheating from the off-gas streams from the melting furnace.
-As energy carrier for the concept energy containing difficult waste streams are to be used.
+The aim of this project was to develop a new method to preheat and remove coatings from steel scrap prior to melting as a standalone concept, decoupling the preheating from the off-gas streams of the melting furnace.
+Energy-containing difficult waste streams are to be used as the energy carrier for the concept.

-PROTECT has been supported by the European Commission and has been performed by the partners SICON, MEFOS, SSAB, Engitec, Stena Metall AB, University of Siegen, IVL AB, SSUP and Stenal Metall A/S.
+PROTECT has been supported by the European Commission and carried out by the partners SICON, MEFOS, SSAB, Engitec, Stena Metall AB, University of Siegen, IVL AB, SSUP, and Stena Metall A/S.

 2009-2013: PROJECT „SHREDDERSAND 1“